 June 1st, 10th, 19th and 28th – They are blessed with the energy of the Sun and Mercury.

-They are emotional, creative and kind hearted.
+They are emotional, creative and kind-hearted.

 They will be good at multitasking and they’ll work in their own way.

 They do not like to waste time, always occupied with some or the other work.